innerspeech/innerspeech/README.rst

 Benchmarking Results
 --------------------
 In order to keep track of the performance of the toolkit, we maintain a list of benchmarking results on a variety of datasets.
-The leaderboard will be made available on the `huggingface BCI leaderboard <https://huggingface.co/innerspeech/benchmarking>`_.
-The benchmarking results are updated regularly and include the performance of the toolkit on a variety of datasets.
+The leaderboard will be made available on the `innerspeech/open-speechbci-leaderboard <https://huggingface.co/spaces/innerspeech/open-speechbci-leaderboard>`_.
+The benchmarking results wll be updated regularly and include the performance of the toolkit on a variety of datasets.
 Please feel free to contact us if you would like to add your own benchmarking results to the leaderboard.

 Support
 -------